njtierney/naniar/README.md

 More detail is provided in this README.
 For a more formal description, you can read the vignette "building on ggplot2 for exploration of missing values".

+**Why `naniar`?**

 `naniar` was previously nammed `ggmissing`.
-It was changed to `naniar` to reflect the fact that this package is going to be bigger in scope.
+It was changed to `naniar` to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.

+To extend a bit on this.
+Missing values in data are like this other dimension.
+It's like they live in a closet where all these wierd and wonderful things exist, sort of like this world of Narnia - It's a different world.
+This package is about giving you the tools to survive, and the name "naniar" is a play on the "Narnia" books. e.g., naniar: The Last Battle (...with missing data).
+There's also some nice side effects of the name: naniar = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.